Chart Color Schemes

 Sippy Downs lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 are adopted, using proportional growth weightings based on ABS Greater Capital Region projections for each age cohort.
-Nationally, regional areas are projected to experience above median population growth.
-By 2041, the suburb of Sippy Downs is expected to expand by approximately 2,290 persons, reflecting an overall gain of 18.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
+Looking ahead, an above median population growth of regional areas nationally is projected, with the Sippy Downs (SA2) expected to expand by 2,290 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 18.1% in total over the 17 years.

 Frequently Asked Questions - Population